 In accordance with applicable law, New York University (“NYU” or “the University”) pays for and maintains workers’ compensation insurance for work-related injuries and illnesses.
-The Purpose of this Policy is to outline the process and procedure for: (i) reporting work-related injuries/illnesses and seeking the appropriate medical attention for such injuries/illnesses; (ii) investigating and recording incidents of work-related injuries/illnesses; (iii) seeking and receiving workers’ compensation benefits; and (iv) returning to work from a work-related injury/illness.
+This Policy outlines the process and procedure for: (i) reporting work-related injuries/illnesses and seeking the appropriate medical attention for such injuries/illnesses; (ii) investigating and recording incidents of work-related injuries/illnesses; (iii) seeking and receiving workers’ compensation benefits; and (iv) returning to work from a work-related injury/illness.

 This Policy applies to all NYU employees (including Administrators and Professionals, Professional Research Staff, Bargaining Unit Employees, Faculty, and Student Employees).

-5. Return to Work.
 If an employee seeks to return to work from a work-related injury, he or she will be required to provide the University’s Office of Equal Opportunity (“OEO”) or the appropriate HRO with written confirmation from his or her medical provider of his or her ability to return to work, with or without restrictions.
-Such documentation shall consist of the medical provider completing either NYU’s Work-Related Injury / Illness – Physician’s Status Report, or an equivalent form that at a minimum identifies any restrictions of the employee (including the basis for and duration of such restrictions).
+Such documentation shall consist of the medical provider completing either NYU’s “Work Related Injury / Illness – Physician’s Status Report,” or an equivalent form that at a minimum identifies any restrictions of the employee (including the basis for and duration of such restrictions).
 Insurance and Enterprise Risk Management will consult with OEO and the employee’s department to address the prescribed restrictions, in accordance with applicable law and University procedure.

 Workers’ compensation records must be kept for at least eighteen (18) years from the date of the incident or accident report.
 Such records must be kept confidential and maintained separate and apart from the employee’s personnel records.
 Insurance and Enterprise Risk Management will serve as the official repository for workers’ compensation records.